SheewXZZL/GAMES101-ComputerGraphicsBasics/README.md

 # GAMES101-ComputerGraphicsBasics
-GAMES101 is a Computer Graphics Basics course
-This repository is for learning purpose and a recording of my ascending process
+GAMES101 is a Computer Graphics Basics course <br /> This repository is for learning purpose and a recording of my ascending process

 # 🔴IMPORTANT❗🔴